 The best way to share photos with family and friends

-You can even share a Dropbox Family plan with up to 6 people.
-Everyone has their own space and a shared Family Room folder where everyone can store and access shared photos.
+You can even share a Dropbox Family plan with up to six people.
+Everyone has their own space and a shared Family Room folder where family members can store and access shared photos.

 Watch our video to see how it works:

 Upload & sync photos

 Yes, you can do everything but make dinner using Dropbox and our app.
 Here are some examples:

 - Camera uploads: Upload photos automatically to Dropbox from your mobile device.
 Simply download the Dropbox mobile app to get started.

 - Computer uploads: Drag and drop from your computer desktop to your Dropbox.

 - Scan old photos: Use the Dropbox doc scanner feature to turn beloved physical photos into digital files using your phone.